 In the normal course of its activities, SIBC may become a claimant or defendant or may be involved in certain pending claims or lawsuits.
-At March 31, 2019, there was one claim made by a former employee against SIBC.
-It is the opinion of management that the settlement of such claims or lawsuits will not result in any material liability to SIBC.
+At March 31, 2020, there are no claims against SIBC.

-12. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

 SIBC is related to FBCL and SLSDC as these two entities have shared control of SIBC.
-Consequently SIBC is related to the federal governments of both Canada and the United States as these governments ultimately control FBCL and SLSDC.
+Consequently, SIBC is related to the federal governments of both Canada and the United States as these governments ultimately control FBCL and SLSDC.
 SIBC enters into transactions with these entities in the normal course of business.
 All related party transactions, with the exception of the transactions listed below, are measured at fair value in the financial statements.